 In case of simple interest

-Compound interest is not directly proportional with time.
+Compound interest is not directly proportional to time.